tenderlove/DarktableLauncherApp/README.md

 ## Good Stuff

 This extension stores the XMP metadata in Photos.
-This means that your edits are saved in the Photos app, and if you edit the photo again in darktable all of your editing history will be available.
+This means that **your edits are saved in the Photos app, and if you edit the photo again in darktable all of your editing history will be available**.

 ## Bad Stuff